Filipsys/Filipsys/README.md

 ### 🌿 Hi, I'm Filip, also known as filyys, I'm a front-end<br>developer from Poland.
-I mainly work with React, NextJS,<br>TailwindCSS, TypeScript, and relational databases like SQLite & MySQL.
+I mainly work with React, NextJS,<br>TailwindCSS, TypeScript, and databases like SQLite & MySQL.

 <div align="left">
   <h3>:hammer_and_wrench: Languages & tools i like to use</h3>